Hanhart 417ES 39mm Panda

 - Bandanstoßbreite: 20mm

-DIAL & HANDS
+DIAL & POINTER

 - “Panda” Zifferblatt mit farblich abgesetzten Anzeigen